xKHUNx/xKHUNx.github.io/_posts/2019-09-15-the-creature-with-magical-ballsack.md

 ### The Odd Statues in Kyoto

-{% include slider.html selector="slider4" %}
+{% include slider.html selector="01_odd_statues" %}

 During my trip to Japan, I noticed there are a lot of statues of this peculiar creature all around Kyoto.
 I saw one just outside of my Airbnb my homestay, guarding the house like a gnome, and also at a bunch of it, in various sizes at a train station in Kameoka.
 It looks like some sort of owl-headed bear, with a big fat belly, wearing a farmer hat.
 I didn’t notice at the time, but they had another prominent feature, BIG BALLSACKS!
 More on that later.

 ### So What are These Mysterious Creature?

 “What are these creatures?”
 I asked myself when I first saw it.
 But I was quickly distracted by other things.
 While I was scrolling through the pictures back in Malaysia, I noticed these odd statues again, so I decided to find out the mystery behind these statues.
 It was difficult to Google something without knowing its name, but alas, I typed in “Kameoka Station statue” and out comes the answer.

 ### Tanuki - A Semi-Mythical Creature

+{% include slider.html selector="02_semi_mythical_creature" %}

 The creatures I saw are called tanuki (たぬき) in Japan, or Japanese Raccoon Dog in English, and 貉 or sometimes 狸猫 in Mandarin.
 It is featured prominently in Japanese folktales and legends.
 Tanuki or more accurately bake-danuki (化け狸) (roughly translate to shapeshifting tanuki) has shapeshifting ability, and they like to trick people by changing into people and various objects.
 It is considered a yokai 妖怪 (supernatural creatures), along with the likes of kappa and tengu.

 Kitsune (fox) is another creature that had the shapeshifting ability, but there is a saying in Japanese 「狐七化け狸八化け」which roughly translates to “Fox has seven forms, and tanuki has eight forms”, which shows the superior shapeshifting skill of a tanuki.
 Unlike a fox, which is usually more serious, a tanuki possesses a more mischievous trait, often trick people for the heck of it.
 Tanuki and fox were once considered as the same animal, and tanuki inherited the trickster trait from the fox folklore, which the Japanese were influenced by the Chinese.
 The word 狐狸 (hú li) refers to a fox in Mandarin, but it is pronounced kori in Japanese, and refers to all sorts of supernatural and troublesome occurrences, with tanuki and fox as the culprit.
 Tanuki is also also known as mujina in a certain region, but it mostly means badger.
 The whole thing is a mess that I won’t get into.

 Tanuki often uses leaves as a tool to assist them in their trickery.
 Tanuki will put a leaf on their head, before transforming.
 They will also buy things with money that will turn into leaves after they're long gone.

 ### Tanuki Legends

+{% include slider.html selector="03_tanuki_legends" %}

 Now that you’re acquainted with a tanuki, it's time for some tales about tanuki.
 There are many folktales and legends about tanuki, ranging from creepy ones, funny ones and ones with a moral lesson.

 There is a creepy legend in Miyoshi, where tanuki will lure people to hang themselves.
 The story roughly goes that a lady convinced her lover to both hang themselves, for their parents doesn’t approve of their relationship.
 They both hung on the tree as promised, the lady dies, but the man’s feet touched the ground as the tree branch snapped and his feet reached the ground.
 Some passerby saved the men and they found out that the woman was a tanuki all along, and the real lady is still alive.
-You can read the story here and here, I might have misread the story, as Google Translate doesn’t work too well for me.
-Feel free to correct me if I’m wrong. http://gakkenmu.jp/column/8813/
+You can read the story [here](http://gakkenmu.jp/column/8813/) and [here](https://okab.exblog.jp/26997452).
+I might have misread the story, as I merely rely on Google Translate to translate the story.
+Feel free to correct me if I’m wrong.

 In another story, a farmer named Hikoichi successfully counter the tanuki tricks, by tricking the tanuki into giving him a lot of steamed buns and fertilizing his farm.
 He told the tanuki his greatest fear is steamed buns, and it would be awful to have horse shit on his patch of a farm.
 The tanuki ended up supplying him with many steamed buns, and fertilize his farm with horse shit, all for free.
 I have read this tail in a book that I'm fond of during my childhood, and the pictures are shown.